hugotian-au/virtual_replica/README.md

 # virtual_replica_in_remote_collalloration
-This source is for peper IEEE_VGTC Using Virtual Replicas to Improve Mixed Reality Remote Collaboration
+This source code is for paper Using Virtual Replicas to Improve Mixed Reality Remote Collaboration